Florida National University-Main Campus

 Is It Hard to Get Into Florida National University-Main Campus?
 Acceptance Rate & Requirements

 As a private institution in Hialeah, Florida, Florida National University-Main Campus enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

 Can I Afford It?